Cameras & Photography

 By Dave Roos

 Even the best camera needs a good photographer to capture the best images possible.
-No matter your skill level, you still need to know the basic terms and tenets of photography.
+No matter your skill level, you still need to know the basic photography terms and tenets.
 Here are 10 of the most important ones.

-These days, digital cameras allow amateurs to produce stunning photos worthy of the pros.
-But it takes more than a fancy camera to create a great photograph.
-What are some photography techniques everyone should know?
+Digital cameras allow amateurs to produce stunning photos worthy of the pros.
+It takes more than a camera, though.
+Here are photography techniques to know!

 By John Kelly